Redevelopment of the Former Émile Loubet Tower in Saint-Étienne

 - Energy consumption53.8 kWh/m2/year

-- Notable detailsInternal wood-fibre insulation, renovation of stone façades, gas cogeneration boiler, double-flow adiabatic ventilation, heat recovery from wastewater
+- Notable detailsInternal wood-fiber insulation, renovation of stone façades, gas cogeneration boiler, adiabatic dual-flow ventilation, heat recovery from wastewater

 Credits